Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Case Studies

-In the \emph{second experiment}, both nodes are equipped with identical DUTs.
-The corresponding frequency responses in \cref{fig:2Node_nominal_freq_response_2DUT} exhibit markedly degraded performance: the nadir exceeds the ENTSO-E limit for DUT 7 (violation of conditions \ref{cond:1iii_short} and \ref{cond:1v_short}), RoCoF constraints are violated for DUT 1\&2 and DUT 4 (violation of condition \ref{cond:1vii_short}), and pronounced oscillations appear for SG-based DUTs 5-7 (violation of condition \ref{cond:1viii_short}).
-Overall, these results demonstrate that the proposed NGGC conditions capture key stability and performance trends and provide meaningful guidance for device-level control design.
+When both nodes are equipped with identical DUT controllers in Scenario 2 (\cref{fig:2Node2}), the resulting average-mode frequency responses (\cref{fig:2Node_nominal_freq_response_2DUT}) become more demanding from an operational perspective: the nadir exceeds the ENTSO-E limit for DUT 7 (violation of conditions \ref{cond:1iii} and \ref{cond:1v}), RoCoF constraints are violated for DUT 1\&2 and DUT 4 (violation of condition \ref{cond:1vii}), and pronounced oscillations appear for SG-based DUTs 5-7 (violation of condition \ref{cond:1viii}).
+Overall, in alignment with Case Study I, these results demonstrate that the proposed NGGC conditions capture key stability and performance trends and provide meaningful guidance for device-level control design.